felixmark/AdventOfCode2020/README.md

 ## Day 1
 **Task 1**
-Find two numbers in a list that add up to the value 2020.
+Find two numbers in the input file that add up to the value 2020.
 The solution is the product of the two values.

 **Task 2**
-Find three numbers in a list that add up to the value 2020.
+Find three numbers in the input file that add up to the value 2020.
 The solution is the product of the three values.